beancount/ledger2beancount/README.md

    (`Liabilities:Credit Card` becomes `Liabilities:Credit-Card`)
 2. Replaces account names starting with lower case letters with upper case letters (`Assets:test` becomes `Assets:Test`)
-3. Moves digits from the beginning of the account name to the end (`Assets:99Ranch` becomes `Assets:Ranch99`)
+3. Strips accents and umlauts because they are currently not supported in beancount ([issue 171](https://bitbucket.org/blais/beancount/issues/171)).
-4. Ensures the first letter is a letter by replacing a non-letter first character with an "X".
+4. Ensures the first letter is a letter or number by replacing a non-letter first character with an "X".
-5. Strips accents and umlauts because they are currently not supported in beancount ([issue 171](https://bitbucket.org/blais/beancount/issues/171)).

 While these transformations lead to valid beancount account names, they might not be what you desire.
 Therefore, you can add account